-When looking for replacement window frames, five types are worth investing: wood, vinyl, aluminum, fiberglass, and composite.
+When looking for types of replacement window frames, five types are worth investing in wood, vinyl, aluminum, fiberglass, and composite.

 The quality of your window frames will determine how long your windows’ structure will be able to withstand the wear and tear of time.
-Some will last for decades, whereas some will start to fall apart in just a few years.
+Some types of window frames will last for decades, whereas some will start to fall apart in just a few years.

 With most window frames claiming durability, low maintenance, and energy efficiency, factors such as climate change and overall appearance must also be considered.
 Let’s take a look at the most common types of window frame materials.